-1. Introduction
+1 Introduction

-The paper is devoted to description of the running coupling (the invariant charge) of QCD in which on the basis of the perturbative study up to four-loop order the attempt has been undertaken to include the nonperturbative contributions in such a way that nonphysical singularities of the perturbation theory in the infrared region be cancelled and the essentials of the QCD dynamics for all energy scales accumulated in its framework.
+We describe the running coupling constant (the invariant charge) of QCD in which on the basis of the perturbative study up to four-loop order the attempt has been undertaken to include the nonperturbative contributions in such a way that nonphysical singularities of the perturbation theory in the infrared region be cancelled and the essentials of the QCD dynamics for all energy scales accumulated in its framework.

-Doing that it seems notably attractive, on the theoretical grounds of the analytic running coupling of QCD, to build the running coupling including additional nonperturbative terms.
-We will consider a variation of such couplings, the "synthetic" running coupling $\alpha{\text{syn}}(Q^2, \Lambda, c)$, which on the practical grounds of the perturbation theory successfully used for description of the region of large Q^2 (short distances physics), contains the nonperturbative terms, determining the main features of QCD in low Q^2 region (long distances physics) without the dramatic changes of this qualitatively different regimes.
+Doing that it seems notably attractive, on the theoretical grounds of the analytic running coupling $\alpha{\rm an}(Q^2)$ of QCD, to build the running coupling including additional nonperturbative terms.
+We will consider a variation of such couplings, the "synthetic" running coupling $\alpha{\rm syn}(Q^2)$, which on the practical grounds of the perturbation theory successfully used for description of the region of large Q^2 , contains the nonperturbative terms, determining the main features of QCD in low Q^2 region without the dramatic changes of this qualitatively different regimes.

 The analytic approach in QFT was formulated late in the 50s in Refs.
 [1] and [2] for QED and other theories.
-For QCD the analytic approach was applied in [3, 4].
-Indicate Refs.
-[5, 6, 7] in which the analytic approach and in particular the analytic perturbation theory for QCD are developing.
+For QCD the analytic approach was applied in [3-7].
 The analyticity requirement, which follows from the general principles of QFT, enables one to resolve the difficulties connected with nonphysical singularities of the perturbation theory in the infrared region.
 In the "analytically improved" running coupling this singularities are canceled out by the nonperturbative contributions.
 In the ultraviolet region the nonperturbative contributions rapidly decrease and the perturbative contributions are decisive.
 Nonetheless, the behavior of the nonperturbative contributions in the ultraviolet region originating from the procedure is of a considerable interest.
 Their behavior appears to be important in the construction of the synthetic running coupling.